Ahgaff-level4/ACTS/README.md

  - ## Angular project as frontend.
 Debug will be in localhost of angular (it is a server but temporary).
  - ## NestJS project as backend.
 Debug will be in localhost of nestJs (it is another and main server).
  - ## These two projects will be in the same repository; to share common files (e.g., datatype).
  - ## To debug Angular with NestJs api we need to run both servers.
 Then, solve Cross-Origin problem.
-After that, in angular we use Nest api by addressing full path (e.g., `localhost:NestPort/api/...`).
+After that, in Angular we use Nest api by addressing full path (e.g., `localhost:NestPort/api/...`).
  - ## When finish debugging we will build the Angular project, take resulting files.
 After that, it will be hosing in NestJs.
 Then deploy NestJs.

 # Convention: